johnwmillr/SportradarAPIs/README.md

 `$python setup.py install`

 ## Usage
-Below is a brief demonstration of using the package to download data for the 2018 FIFA World Cup.
+Below is a brief demonstration of how to use the package to download data for the 2018 FIFA World Cup.

 ```python
 from sportradar import Soccer